jparkerweb/bedrock-proxy-endpoint/README.md

- # 🔀 Bedrock Tunnel Endpoint
+ # 🔀 Bedrock Proxy Endpoint
  Spin up your own custom OpenAI API server endpoint for easy AWS Bedrock LLM text inference (using standard `baseUrl`, and `apiKey` params)

  ---

-### Why Bedrock Tunnel Endpoint?
+### Why Bedrock Proxy Endpoint?

 Are you are stuck with using AWS Bedrock for all LLM text inference, but you want to keep your application platform agnostic?
 Are you tired of figuring out how to format your LLM inference calls to work with the Bedrock SDK?
 Are you going crazy with all the differences between configuration from model to model?

-- `Bedrock Tunnel Endpoint` makes it easy to continue using the OpenAI API client that you are use to by standing up your own OpenAI text compatible endpoint that will proxy all your calls to Bedrock in a compatible way.
+- `Bedrock Proxy Endpoint` makes it easy to continue using the OpenAI API client that you are use to by standing up your own OpenAI text compatible endpoint that will proxy all your calls to Bedrock in a compatible way.

 - Great for getting existing OpenAI API compatible applications working with AWS Bedrock.